anko/txm/readme.markdown

     # ok

-The HTML comments remain invisible, but your code examples are now testable.
+The HTML comments remain invisible when rendered, but your code examples become easily testable!

-As you might guess, the above example is itself a unit test for this module.
+As you might guess, the above example is itself a unit test for this module. :)

 ## How it works

 ### Input/output commands

 The Markdown file is parsed sequentially.
 Only code blocks and HTML comments starting "!test" are read.
 When an `input` command is read, the next code block will be read as a test input.
 When an `output` command is read, it will be read as expected output.

 Each `input`/`output` command has an associated identifier that associates them as pairs.
 These can be any string.
 These exist to let you put matching inputs